unazed/python-micro--optimizations/README.md

 # why (for non-complex functions) you should be returning: `True`, `False` or `None`

-By `non-complex functions` I'm not referring to functions whose return types are irregular, non-primitive types like strings, integers, floats etc.; rather referring to functions that *do*/*can* return strings/integers/floats/etc. and it'd suffice it just fine.
+By `non-complex functions` I refer to functions that should be basically returning boolean types:
-For example:
+For example something that is in the form of a non-complex function but should suffice being one without any performance changes:

 ```py
 def bad_function(*args, **kwargs):